 She uses her activism to teach courageous participants basic filmmaking skills free-of-charge.
 Her unique program is designed for LGBTQ+ people living in 70+countries in the World, where it’s still illegal to be gay.

-75 SHOTS is currently offering, free-of-charge, 10 week online smartphone film training to selected candidates.
-Weekly private classes are given online on a one to one basis.
+75 SHOTS offers weekly online smartphone film training to selected candidates.
+Private classes are given online on a 1 to 1 basis.
 Each class is tailored to the students' particular interests in film production.
 The main focus is on innovation, resourcefulness and developing one's own unique style.
 Android or iPhone devices and access to the internet is obligatory, however no previous experience in filmmaking is required.
 Fill out the application form & send us a selfie video at firstname.lastname@example.org telling us about yourself and your ambitions.

 Your safety and education come first.
 Be assured, that only with full written or audio visual consent will your name or the actors names and identities appear publicly.
 Anonymity is to each participants discretion.